Chapter 6: Remote and Distributed

 Don't:

-• Join late without heads-up
+• Join late without a heads-up

 • Keep camera off (unless legitimate reason)